idatum/lab5rm/README.md

-## Python scripts that use [CHIRP](https://github.com/kk7ds/chirp) to program a Baefeng AR-5RM radio from the command line.
+## Python scripts that use [CHIRP](https://github.com/kk7ds/chirp) to program a Baofeng AR-5RM radio from the command line.

-I use CHIRP on my OpenBSD Lenovo laptop to program my Baefeng AR-5RM.
+I use CHIRP on my OpenBSD Lenovo laptop to program my Baofeng AR-5RM.
 Often I just want to do a quick update to memory and I prefer using the command line for this instead of the UI.
 These 3 scripts, `download.py`, `upload.py`, and `replace.py` covers everything I need.

 Many things to the [CHIRP project](https://www.chirpmyradio.com/projects/chirp/wiki/Home).